ProjFall2025/Team-4/README.md

   - LocalStorage for saving data in the browser.
 - *Backend:*
   - Node.js + Express for storing user accounts and syncing across devices.
-- *Collaboration:*
-  - Use GitHub branches (like feature/mood-tracker) so each team member works on a part and merges later.

 ### Phase 4: Testing
 - *Usability Testing:* Have classmates use the site and give feedback.
 - *Performance Testing:* Make sure pages and charts load fast.
-- *Cross-Browser Testing:* Try Chrome, Firefox, Safari, and Edge.
+- *Cross-Browser Testing:* Try Chrome, Firefox and Edge.
 - *Input Validation:* Prevent broken entries in forms.

 ### Phase 5: Launch & Maintenance
-- Deploy the first version on GitHub Pages or Netlify.
+- Deploy the first version on GitHub Pages.
 - Ask classmates and professor for feedback after launch.
 - Future upgrades could include:
   - AI-based suggestions (e.g., “Try breathing exercise when mood is low”).